Consumer Medicine Information (CMI)

 After taking Aptivus

-Bottles of Aptivus soft capsules should be stored in the refrigerator where the temperature stays between 2°C and 8°C. Do
+Keep your bottles of Aptivus soft capsules in the refrigerator where the temperature stays between 2°C and 8°C. Do not freeze

 After opening the bottle, the capsules may be stored below 25°C but must be used within 60 days.
 You should write the date